How much should you charge per hour as a handyman?

 - Licensing Fees

-(To get more detail on the expenses of running a handyman business, check out my Yearly Report which details all of my expenses for an entire year in addition to other helpful tips and strategies to help you succeed.)
+(To get more detail on the expenses of running a handyman business, check out this complete pricing guide which details all of the expenses you will encounter and other helpful tips and strategies to help you succeed.)

 Now it’s time to figure out your tax responsibilities by doing a little research.
 Here are some taxes you will be required to pay.
 However, this list is not all inclusive and you may have other tax obligations outside of these depending on where you live.
 I am not a tax professional and am only providing the following information as an example.
 Your specific tax obligations may be different and you may consider consulting with a professional.

 Self Employment Tax – For the year of 2014, self employment taxes are set at 15.3% according to irs.gov.
 That 15.3% covers both social security and medicare taxes.
 As an employee, these taxes were automatically taken out of your paycheck.
 As a self-employed handyman, you’ll have to pay these out of your gross profits, which means you need to charge enough to cover therm.
 These do change each year, so you’ll need to keep up with this.

 Federal Income Tax – As you probably already know, this tax depends on how much money you make each year.
 The more you make, the higher the percentage of taxes you will pay (assuming you don’t have a bunch of tax deductions).
 For the purpose of figuring out your hourly rate, you will need to estimate this tax.
 After all expenses and tax write-offs, I don’t plan on making more than $30,000 this year.
 I’ve estimated my federal income tax at about 15% based on my expected tax bracket.

 State Income Tax – Check with your state to find out if you need to pay this tax.